gitswovi/gits-arduino/README.md

-# arduino
+# gits-arduino
-playing with arduino
+gitswovi and this is just arduino testing.